|

 50 seats

-This session provides an overview of the revised Grade 6 – 8 Maryland College and Career Ready Standards by highlighting major content shifts and increased clarity around grade-level expectations.
-Particular attention will be given to the Standards Companion Guides and their role in supporting implementation.
+This session will provide an overview of the revised Grade 6–8 Maryland College and Career Ready Standards, highlighting major content shifts and greater clarity around grade‑level expectations.
+Participants will examine key updates and explore how the Standards Companion Guides support effective implementation.
+The session will help educators strengthen alignment between instruction and the updated standards.

 Starts: